 Continuing the above example, finding the volume of a prism may be part of a 3-week Mathematics unit on Measurement.
 If you introduced it at the start of the unit, you would want students to remember how to do it for at least 20 days.

 The amount of spacing between practice sessions is ideally 10-20% of 20 days, or a session every 2-4 days.
-So a better distribution of practice sessions would be:
+So a better distribution of practice sessions would be as follows.

 Massed Practice vs Distributed Practice in a Nutshell